fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Thanks for the video Fredrik.
+I feel like I’m realllllllllllllllyyyyy on to something in regards to a startup.
+I got chills down my spine when you talked about “there are many other endless applications or versions of a similar thing that doesn’t quite fit your nice” because I really feel like that’s where I am right now.
+But I’m afraid to publicize the project even upon completion because  I’m a self taught developer.
+So I want it to be a successful project to build a resume.
+So do I put it on github, or will people take my idea and make a better more monetizeable version?
+I want to make a meaningful project for my personal website but I don’t want my intellectual property to be free online and open source.

 > How do you hand over a Wordpress site to a client which has no ideea to make updates ?

 ### Misc